-Are you looking at moving to Florida but can’t decide where?
-Let’s look at the 18 best Florida cities you can move to, whether you’re an expat, a retiree, or looking for a holiday home.
+Are you looking at moving to Florida from the UK but can’t decide where?
+Let’s look at the best Florida cities Brits can move to, whether you’re an expat, a retiree, or looking for a holiday home.

 Among the most popular states to move to, Florida consistently outranks the other states.
 Expats love Florida for the endless sunshine, the amazing beaches, and its diverse population.
 There is certainly no shortage of great reasons to move to Florida.
 Making the decision to start a new life by moving to the Sunshine State is easy.

 With that said, Florida is a big state and each city offers something different.
 If you’re looking to relocate to Florida, but have no idea which city to move to, we’ve got you covered.
 Below, we’ve gathered the 18 best cities in the Sunshine State for expats to move to.